Ash912/Mininet-vlan-/README.md

 Mininet Vlan topology using python.
-Docker container hosts are connected to switches.
+Docker container hosts are created.